chilifry/chilifry/README.md

 ⠀- i dont mind if you sit with me! though please refrain from doing so when i have DNI in my name or if im sitting with someone else

-also heres my ‎‎新book !! send me a message
+also heres my ‎‎guestbook !! send me a message
 --> https://chilifries.atabook.org/